-(a) DSUs shall be settled on the date established in the Award Agreement; provided, however that, notwithstanding any other terms of this Plan to the contrary, in no event shall a DSU Award be settled prior to, or later than one (1) year following, the date of the applicable Participant's separation from service.
-In the case of a Participant (other than a Canadian Participant), in no event shall a DSU Award be settled later than three (3) years following the date of the applicable Participant's separation from service.
+- (a) DSUs shall be settled on the date established in the Award Agreement; provided, however that, notwithstanding any other terms of this Plan to the contrary, in no event shall a DSU Award be settled prior to, or later than one (1) year following, the date of the applicable Participant's separation from service.
 If the Award Agreement does not establish a date for the settlement of the DSUs, then the settlement date shall be the date of separation from service.
-Except as otherwise provided in an Award Agreement, on the settlement date for any DSU, the Participant shall redeem each vested DSU will be redeemed for:

-- (i) one fully paid and non-assessable Share issued from treasury to the Participant or as the Participant may direct, or - (ii) a cash payment, or - (iii) a combination of Shares and cash as contemplated by paragraphs (i) and (ii) above, in each case as determined by the Plan Administrator in its discretion.
+Except as otherwise provided in an Award Agreement, on the settlement date for any DSU, the Participant shall redeem each vested DSU will be redeemed for: - (i) one fully paid and non-assessable Share issued from treasury to the Participant or as the Participant may direct, or - (ii) a cash payment, or - (iii) a combination of Shares and cash as contemplated by paragraphs (i) and (ii) above, in each case as determined by the Plan Administrator in its discretion.